Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 It’s safe to say that any regular-sized household appliance won’t work with the Explorer 500.
 To be sure of which devices and appliances you can use, check their data plate for wattage compatibility.

 The Explorer 500 also has three 12V outlets, and one is a cigarette lighter style that can manage 10 amps alone.
 The other two are 6mm outlets that can handle a total of 7 volts together.
 All three of these outlets can be used together, but the most output you’ll get collectively is the 10 amps.

-The portable power station also has internal breakers for protection that will trip if you try to power anything over the allotted 500 watts.
+The Jackery Explorer 500 power station also has internal breakers for protection that will trip if you try to power anything over the allotted 500 watts.

 What’s the Battery Capacity of the Explorer 500?

 The Explorer 500 has a 518 Watt Hour lithium battery.
 In regards to RV and camper setups, this unit’s battery powers 41 amp hours at 12.6 volts.

 Its charging capacity is 12V-30V, 3.5A (100W Max).
 What this means is that once the battery life is completely drained, it will take a while to recharge.
 Depending on how often you’re using the portable power station, the battery life is estimated at 500 recharging cycles before it drops to 80% capacity.
 After the 500 recharging cycles, you’ll begin to see a steady decline in battery capacity.

 For heavy users, you’re looking at about four years of regular usage before the battery capacity begins to take a noticeable dive.
 For less frequent users, you can expect a six-year shelf life before a noticeable decline.
 Ultimately, batteries are disposable and will decay naturally over time, even when treated well.

 What Are the Alternative Solar Panels I Can Use With it?